jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 You have been promised **600 gp** to deliver this package, with an additional **100 gp per extra crate** you can carry, but be warned: any lost cargo will cost you **150 gp in penalties**, and if the main package isn't delivered, the entire deal is void.

-#### The Voyage: Thieves Key to the Witch’s Nip

-Your next step is securing transportation to **The Witch’s Nip**, the entrance to the **Smuggler’s Tunnel** leading into Jhed.
-The tunnel is a vital lifeline between Thieves Key and the frozen continent, but first, you'll have to **sail across treacherous waters**.
-The journey to the Witch’s Nip is dangerous, as the waters surrounding Jhed are known to be frigid and volatile.

-You have a choice:
-1. **Purchase a Sloop**: A small but sturdy vessel capable of carrying you and your cargo across the icy waters.
-You can negotiate with **Brimhest** or a local merchant, offering **100 gp** for a reliable boat.
-2. **Acquire by Other Means**: If you're light on coin but heavy on wit, you may attempt to steal or barter for a sloop.
-There are opportunities to acquire a boat through **gambling**, **theft**, or **making a deal with the locals**, but doing so will put you on the radar of Thieves Key’s more unsavory characters.

-**Sloop Features**:
-- A sloop can comfortably carry your party and up to **500 lbs of cargo**.
-- Requires a **sailor’s check** (Survival or Dexterity) to navigate the icy waters safely.
-Fail and your journey will take longer or take you where you do not want to go.

 #### Motivations for Your Journey

 As you prepare for the perilous trek ahead, you each reflect on why you’ve taken this risk: